mavryk-network/mvindex/README.md

 > With default settings you need a TzPro API key and a MAX subscription to be able to send 9M+ API calls for a full reindex.

-Starting with v18 TzIndex decodes FA tokens and Tezos Profiles.
-Both rely on off-chain data that cannot be fetched from a Tezos archive node.
-Tezos Profiles uses the Kepler protocol from Spruce Inc which hosts profile claims on a dedicated server which is rate limited.
+Starting with v18 MvIndex decodes FA tokens and Mavryk Profiles.
+Both rely on off-chain data that cannot be fetched from a Mavryk archive node.
+Mavryk Profiles uses the Kepler protocol from Spruce Inc which hosts profile claims on a dedicated server which is rate limited.
 Some tokens store their metadata on-chain (many currency tokens do that) but most NFTs just store a url link on-chain.
 Metadata resolution and download are complex and often fragile because calls have to be made to reliable IPFS nodes but also many hosted servers which can go offline at any time.
-For best performance and user experience TzIndex pulls all token and profile metadata from the TzPro API as a default.
+For best performance and user experience MvIndex pulls all token and profile metadata from the TzPro API as a default.
 You can change the source of metadata downloads in configuration.

 ```
 # TzProfiles original server